Rockwell B-1 Lancer: Design studies and delays

 Although effective, the B-52 was not ideal for the low-level role.
 This led to a number of aircraft designs known as penetrators, which were tuned specifically for long-range low-altitude flight.
 The first of these designs to see operation was the supersonic F-111 fighter-bomber, which used variable-sweep wings for tactical missions.
 A number of studies on a strategic-range counterpart followed.

 The first post-B-70 strategic penetrator study was known as the Subsonic Low-Altitude Bomber (SLAB), which was completed in 1961.
 This produced a design that looked more like an airliner than a bomber, with a large swept wing, T-tail, and large high-bypass engines.
 This was followed by the similar Extended Range Strike Aircraft (ERSA), which added a variable-sweep wing, then en vogue in the aviation industry.
 ERSA envisioned a relatively small aircraft with a 10000 lb payload and a range of 10070 mi including 2900 mi flown at low altitudes.
 In August 1963, the similar Low-Altitude Manned Penetrator design was completed, which called for an aircraft with a 20000 lb bomb load and somewhat shorter range of 8230 mi.

-These all culminated in the October 1963 Advanced Manned Precision Strike System (AMPSS), which led to industry studies at Boeing, General Dynamics, and North American.
+These all culminated in the October 1963 Advanced Manned Precision Strike System (AMPSS), which led to industry studies at Boeing, General Dynamics, and North American (later North American Rockwell).
 In mid-1964, the USAF had revised its requirements and retitled the project as Advanced Manned Strategic Aircraft (AMSA), which differed from AMPSS primarily in that it also demanded a high-speed high-altitude capability, similar to that of the existing Mach 2-class F-111.
-Given the lengthy series of design studies, Rockwell engineers joked that the new name actually stood for "America's Most Studied Aircraft".
+Given the lengthy series of design studies, North American Rockwell engineers joked that the new name actually stood for "America's Most Studied Aircraft".